LATE VOX SUPREMES

 A nice late Vox Sound Ltd Supreme, complete with footpedal and cover.

-Serial number 2528 - currently in the UK
+Serial number 2528 - formerly in the UK, now in Chicago

 Serial number 2530 - currently in the UK